 The Partnership intends to invest all the Available Funds of each Class in diversified portfolios of Flow-Through Shares of Resource Companies in such a way that it maximizes returns and tax deductions in respect of Eligible Expenditures for Limited Partners.
-Immediately after each Closing the Investment Manager will analyze investment opportunities for the Available Funds raised with a view to acquiring high-quality Flow-Through Shares.
-Any Available Funds of a Class that have not been invested in Flow-Through Shares and other securities, if any, of Resource Companies by December 31, 2015, other than funds required to finance the operations of the Partnership, will be returned by April 30, 2016 on a pro rata basis to Limited Partners of record holding Units of that Class as at December 31, 2015, without interest or deduction.
+Immediately after each Closing the Portfolio Manager will analyze investment opportunities for the Available Funds raised with a view to acquiring high-quality Flow-Through Shares.
+Any Available Funds of a Class that have not been invested in Flow-Through Shares and other securities, if any, of Resource Companies by December 31, 2016, other than funds required to finance the operations of the Partnership, will be returned by April 30, 2017 on a pro rata basis to Limited Partners of record holding Units of that Class as at December 31, 2016, without interest or deduction.

-The Investment Manager will actively manage the Portfolios with the objective of achieving capital appreciation and/or income for the Partnership.
+The Portfolio Manager will actively manage the Portfolios with the objective of achieving capital appreciation and/or income for the Partnership.
 This may involve the sale of Flow-Through Shares and other securities initially acquired and the reinvestment of the net proceeds from such dispositions (after consideration being given to applicable distributions to Limited Partners) in securities of other Resource Companies.
 Such reinvestment may include, but is not limited to, investment in additional Flow-Through Shares.

-In order to provide Limited Partners with liquidity and the potential for long-term growth of capital and income, the General Partner intends to implement a Liquidity Event on or about October 31, 2016.
+In order to provide Limited Partners with liquidity and the potential for long-term growth of capital and income, the General Partner intends to implement a Liquidity Event on or before September 30, 2017.
 The General Partner presently intends the Liquidity Event will be a Mutual Fund Rollover Transaction.
-If the General Partner is of the opinion that due to the prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or about October 31, 2016, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before March 31, 2017.
+If the General Partner is of the opinion that due to then prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or before September 30, 2017, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before March 31, 2018.
 The Liquidity Event will be implemented on not less than 21 days' prior notice to the Limited Partners.
-The General Partner may call a meeting of Limited Partners to approve a Liquidity Event upon different terms but intends to do so only if the actual terms of the other Liquidity Event are substantially different from those presently intended.
-If such a meeting is called, no Liquidity Event will be implemented unless a majority of Units voted at such meeting vote in favour of proceeding with the Liquidity Event.
+The General Partner may call a meeting of Limited Partners to approve a Liquidity Event upon different terms but intends to do so only if the actual terms of the other Liquidity Event will be implemented unless a majority of Units voted at such meeting vote in favour of proceeding with the Liquidity Event.
 Pursuant to the Mutual Fund Rollover Transaction, Limited Partners will receive redeemable shares of a Mutual Fund on a tax-deferred basis.
-The Manager has established the Maple Leaf Income Class, a class of securities of Maple Leaf Corporate Funds Ltd., a mutual fund corporation established under the laws of Canada.
-The portfolio of the Maple Leaf Income Class is managed by the Investment Manager and it is intended that this Class will be the Mutual Fund that participates in the Mutual Fund Rollover Transaction, if implemented.
-In the event a Liquidity Event is not completed by March 31, 2017, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about June 30, 2017, and its net assets distributed pro rata to the Partners; or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.
+The Manager has established the Maple Leaf Resource Class, a class of securities of Maple Leaf Corporate Funds Ltd., a mutual fund corporation established under the laws of Canada.
+The portfolio of the Maple Leaf Resource Class is managed by the Portfolio Manager and it is intended that this Class will be the Mutual Fund that participates in the Mutual Fund Rollover Transaction, if implemented.
+In the event a Liquidity Event is not completed by March 31, 2018, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about June 30, 2018, and its net assets distributed pro rata to the Partners; or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.
 See Item 2.2, "Our Business - Liquidity Event and Termination of the Partnership" above for further information.